Helping you grow closer to God

 Well, those are the seven motivational gifts.
 And someone has, I think rightly, said, often, a picture is worth a thousand words.
 And I got this from a buddy, and I don’t know where he got it.
 But I’ve got it on a little page that they do in their spiritual gifting networking class in California.
 And he tells the story about a waiter who is at a Christian banquet.

 There’s a big Christian banquet, and there’s a big front table up here.
 And, believe it or not, there are exactly seven leaders.
 And each leader has a different one of the motivational gifts.
-And it’s a big Christian banquet, and they’re all godly, so they operate in their gifts, controlled by the Spirit of God.
-And they’re raising a lot of money, and doing great things all over the world.
+And it’s a big, Christian banquet, and they’re all godly, so they operate in their gifts, controlled by the Spirit of God.
+And it’s a huge banquet and they’re raising a lot of money, and doing great things all over the world.

 And so, the person with the gift of prophecy gets up and says, “I could see this coming.
 It was a mistake from the very beginning.
 Tell you what, you cannot take away plates and bring dessert at the same time.”
 Motivation is to correct his life.